Key takeaways:

 • The best mutual fund for you depends on your unique investment goals, risk tolerance and preferences.

-• Before investing in a mutual fund, it's important to have a clear understanding of all the associated fees.
+• Before investing in a mutual fund, it's important to clearly understand all the associated fees.

-Even if you don't own a mutual fund or understand exactly how they work, you've likely heard people talk about them as one of the ways you can invest.
-Mutual funds have been one of the most popular financial products in Canada for decades, with 61% of Canadian investors having them in their investment portfolios.1
+Even if you don't own a mutual fund or know exactly how they work, you've likely heard people talk about them as one way you can invest.
+Mutual funds have been one of Canada's most popular financial products for decades, with 59% of Canadian investors having them in their investment portfolios.1

 Mutual funds deliver instant diversification and professional money management in a cost-effective vehicle that’s easy to access.